islamElbanna/Tabs-Manager/README.md

 # Tabs-Manager
-A Quick overview for your opened tabs across windows, with the ability to search and check thumbnails for each tab in one view

-__Manage your opened tabs with search and thumbnails all in one view__
+Manage Chrome tabs with thumbnails and search

+Tabs Manager offers a comprehensive view of all your opened tabs across various windows.
+It features a thumbnail view, search functionality, and tab management capabilities.Key Features:
-* Thumbnail of all your opened tabs with titles (thumbnails are captured automatically).
+- Thumbnails of all open tabs with titles (automatically captured).
-* Thumbnail zoom preview.
+- Thumbnail zoom preview for closer inspection.
-* Group tabs with domain name.
+- Grouping of tabs by domain name for easy organization.
-* Manage tabs: navigate to the tab or close tab/group of tabs in one click.
+- Quick navigation to a specific tab or closing of a tab/group of tabs with a single click.
-* Search with title and URL.
+- Powerful search with title and URL filters.

-## Currently supported Features:
+## Supported Features:
-* Thumbnail of all you tabs with titles.
+- Thumbnails of all open tabs with titles.
-* zoom preview.
+- Thumbnail zoom preview.
-* Group tabs with domain name.
+- Grouping of tabs by domain name.
-* Multi window support.
+- Multi-window support to manage tabs across different browser windows.
-* Close tab or group of tabs.
+- Ability to close individual tabs or groups of tabs.
-* Shortcut for fast searching.
+- Keyboard shortcuts for fast searching.

-## Contribution
+# Contribution:
+To contribute to Tabs Manager, follow these steps:
-* Create an issue explaining the problem and the suggested solution if possible.
+- Create an issue on the project's GitHub repository.
+Clearly explain the problem you've identified and suggest a solution if possible.
-* Create a PR with your changes and mention the issue id.
+- Create a pull request with your changes and mention the issue ID in the description.

+By participating in the development of Tabs Manager, you can help improve its capabilities and make it even more useful for users.